SinkingYachts/site/src/docs/resources/index.md

 # Resources

-This page contains a list of notable anti-phishing resources for Discord moderation.
+This page contains a list of notable anti-phishing and anti-malware resources for Discord moderation.

 ### Our Projects